titanxtx/Fortran-Timez/README.md

 The code uses the C time.h and C++ chrono functions for timing.
 When using this library use C interoperability types if you can.
 Most of the functions take advantage of overloading so you can use many types with most of the functions.

-This should work in different operating systems since it relies on C++ chrono when its not in a linux environment.
+Timez should work in different operating systems since it relies on C++ chrono when its not in a linux environment.
 Clock_settime, clock_getres, and settimeofday do not work outside of linux in this library.

 Gfortran 8.2 or higher is required along with a recent C++ compiler c++11 or higher like g++ g++-8.
 Gfortran 8.1 and lower are not compatible.
 It doesn't have certain C interoperability features.
 Haven't tested any other compilers.